 Instructions

-- Add onion, red pepper, and garlic and cook until softened.
-Add the chicken, one cup of broth, and the salt and bring to simmer.
+3. Add onions, garlic, and red pepper, and cook until softened.
+Add the chicken, one cup of broth, and the salt and bring to a simmer.

-- In a blender, add the can of tomatoes, one cup of chicken broth, and the ketchup.
-Blend until smooth and add to the pan with the sofrito and chicken.
+4. In a blender, add the can of tomatoes, one cup of chicken broth, and the ketchup.
+Blend until smooth and add to the large pot with the vegetables and chicken.

-- This soup is traditionally served in a deep bowl with white rice on the bottom and covered with soup.
-I like to forgo the rice and eat with tortilla chips and avocado slices. ¡Buen provecho!
+10. This garbanzo bean soup is traditionally served in a deep bowl with Costa Rican rice on the bottom and then covered with soup.
+I like to forgo the rice and eat it with tortilla chips and avocado slices. ¡Buen provecho!

 Nutrition Information: